 - copy and/or photography that grabs attention and drives action

-- make sure your call-to-action doesn’t look like an ad — people have long-since gone blind to anything that even remotely looks like an ad
+- make sure your call-to-action doesn’t look like an ad — people have long-since gone blind to anything that looks remotely like an ad

-- avoid shouty, bossy phrases like “CLICK HERE!” like the plague that they are (I’ve written more about Click Here syndrome)
+- avoid shouty, bossy phrases like “CLICK HERE!” like the plague that they are.
+Read more about Click Here syndrome.